APNIC-Labs/draft-kskroll-sentinel/README.md

    response to the invalid query, a SERVFAIL response to the "not-ta" query and a RRset response to the "is-ta" query.

-   The set of all possible responses to these three queries are:

-   (A * *):  If any resolver returns an "A" response for the query for
-      the invalid name, then the resolver set contains at least one non-